fable-compiler/fable-compiler.github.io/docsrc/miscellaneous/official-samples.md

 This repository contains several samples ready to use, each located in its own folder.

 :::info
-If you are interested in a full-stack F# solution that covers both the backend (using .NET) and the frontend (using Fable), check also the [SAFE-Stack](https://safe-stack.github.io/).
+If you are interested in a full-stack F# solution that covers both the backend (using .NET) and the frontend (using Fable), check out the [SAFE-Stack](https://safe-stack.github.io/).
 :::

 * **Browser samples**